-- BC59 During its deliberations on the proposals in ED 179 and ED 223, the AASB considered the different ways in which a liability can be measured under Australian Accounting Standards, in particular: - (a) at fair value; and - (b) at amortised cost. - BC60 The AASB decided amortised cost is not an appropriate basis in a superannuation context because it would not result in useful information to users.
+- BC55 AAS 25 required a superannuation plan to measure its financial liabilities at net market value. - BC56 During its deliberations on the proposals in ED 179 and ED 223, the AASB considered the different ways in which a liability can be measured under Australian Accounting Standards, in particular: - at fair value; and (a) - (b) at amortised cost. - BC57 The AASB decided amortised cost is not an appropriate basis in a superannuation context because it would not result in useful information to users.
 Accordingly, the AASB proposed that a superannuation entity should measure its liabilities at fair value, with the exception of member liabilities, tax liabilities, and liabilities arising from insurance arrangements the entity might provide to its members.
-In addition, consistent with its decision in relation to the treatment of transaction costs in respect of assets, the AASB proposed in ED 223 that a superannuation entity should treat transaction costs attributable to each liability measured at fair value as an increase in its carrying amount. - BC61 Consistent with constituent comments on measuring assets, the majority of respondents agreed with the ED 223 measurement proposals for liabilities.
+In addition, consistent with its decision in relation to the treatment of transaction costs in respect of assets, the AASB proposed in ED 223 that a superannuation entity should treat transaction costs attributable to each liability measured at fair value as an increase in its carrying amount. - BC58 Consistent with constituent comments on measuring assets, the majority of respondents agreed with the ED 223 measurement proposals for liabilities.
 The AASB concluded it should require fair value measurement for liabilities other than member liabilities, tax liabilities and liabilities arising from insurance arrangements.
-Consistent with its conclusions on transaction costs in relation to assets, the AASB also concluded it should require that: - (a) the carrying amount of liabilities measured at fair value not be adjusted for transaction costs; and - (b) costs attributable to issuing a liability be treated in accordance with the relevant Australian Accounting Standards.
+Consistent with its conclusions on transaction costs in relation to assets, the AASB also concluded it should require that: - the carrying amount of liabilities measured at fair value not be (a) adjusted for transaction costs; and - costs attributable to issuing a liability be treated in accordance (b) with the relevant Australian Accounting Standards.